 We would go to karaoke at 9 pm stay until the bar closed at 2a then would find a bar in a different county that was open until 3a.
-After that, we would go to Denny’s stay there until 4/5 am.
-Get home sleep an hour or 2 then I would go to work from 7a-3p.
+After that, we would go to Denny’s and stay there until 4/5 am.
+Get home and sleep an hour or 2 then I would go to work from 7a-3p.

 We didn’t do it ALL THE TIME but could if we wanted to.
-There were times where we would go to the bar every day of the week.
+There were times when we would go to the bar every day of the week.
 Looking back now I honestly couldn’t tell you how I functioned.
 Just typing that exhausted me.

 No one knew how bad my drinking was.
 I was drinking to numb the pain of my abusive relationship.
 If I was drunk I didn’t care what he did to me.
 I did this for 4 years straight.
 2008-2012 Most of it was a blur, but I can tell you from the pictures I have… I had fun.

 That phase of my life ended in 2012 because something changed.
 It wasn’t overnight, but it slowly started to change.
 I can look back now and see that it started when I met Mike.
-For some reason, I knew this was going to be a long-term relationship.
+For some reason, I knew this would be a long-term relationship.
 My priorities shifted from hanging out with my friends, drinking, and going to karaoke to wanting to spend all my time with Mike and his daughter planning fun “family” activities to do.